WPManageNinja/fluent-affiliate-docs/guide/integrations/paymattic-integration-with-fluentaffiliate.md

 Here are solutions to common issues you might encounter:

-* **Integration Toggle Not Visible:** Ensure both the Paymattic and FluentAffiliate plugins are installed and activated.
-If the issue continues, try deactivating and reactivating both plugins.
 * **Commissions Not Tracking:** Double-check that the integration toggle is enabled in the settings.
 You can also test an affiliate link in an incognito browser window to ensure it's working correctly.
-* **Custom Rate Not Applying:** Make sure the "Enable custom rate for specific forms" checkbox is checked and that you have saved the settings for the correct form.

 And that's it!
 You have successfully connected Paymattic with FluentAffiliate, creating another great way to boost your sales.